pdebartol/aml-lecture-notes/README.md

 # Advanced Machine Learning Lecture Notes Fall 2020

-[@pierobartolo](https://github.com/pierobartolo) and [@MirkoDeVita98](https://github.com/MirkoDeVita98) co-authored these lectures notes for Advanced Machine Learning at ETH Zürich.
+[@pierobartolo](https://github.com/pierobartolo) and [@MirkoDeVita98](https://github.com/MirkoDeVita98) co-authored these lectures notes for the Advanced Machine Learning course at ETH Zürich.

-#Access
+##Access
 To pull the notes to your local computer you must first `clone` the repository.
 In the terminal, navigate to the root directory where you'd like the notes to be located and enter: